October 24, 1981

 Yes, I think that a great conductor must play any melody.
 They can’t be specialized in popular music, or in classic or classical music, or in music from Tau Ceti, or… No!
 A great conductor is a great conductor.
 Either they know music, or they don’t know music.

-I think that each of us will end up becoming a great conductor, and, humbly, each conductor will put themselves in the position of a note to make it… to draw from it its greatest enchantment, its greatest fascination.
+I think that each of us will end up becoming a great conductor, and, with humility, each conductor will put themselves in the position of a note to make it… to draw from it its greatest enchantment, its greatest fascination.
 And we are going to do this.